sgryphon/shopify-auspost-rates/README.md

 In the Shopfiy admin, go to Apps > Manage private apps.

 You will need to enable private apps, and then create a new app (call it something like "AusPost Rates" or "Data Manager", or whatever name makes sense to you).
-It will need Read and write permission to Shipping, as well as other functions you want to use, e.g. to use scripts to add productsd to shipping, you need Read access to Products.
+It will need Read and write permission to Shipping, as well as other functions you want to use, e.g. to use scripts to add products to shipping, you need Read access to Products.

 Record the API parameters in variables, which will be used in other scripts.